InfluxDB

 Advantages

-• Robust tracking and analytics capabilities
+• Robust encryption and retention policies

 Disadvantages

-• Steep learning curve for beginners
+• Steep learning curve

-• Requires technical expertise for customization and integration
+• Requires technical expertise for setup and configuration

 FAQ